AscendingPassage.com HOME PAGE.

 seems to have been another similar building near this temple, for

-several capitals of columns are lying on the ground, and a large
+several capitals of columns are lying on the ground, along with a large

-block of granite covered with hieroglyphics.
+block of granite covered with hieroglyphs.
 All around are heaps

 of rubbish.
 The temple is surrounded by ruined brick buildings,